Delay (audio effect): Oil can

 An alternative echo system was the so-called oil-can delay method, which uses electrostatic rather than electromagnetic recording.

 Invented by Ray Lubow, the oil-can method uses a rotating disc of anodized aluminium coated with a suspension of carbon particles.
 An AC signal to a conductive neoprene wiper transfers the charge to the high impedance disc.
 As the particles pass by the wiper, they act as thousands of tiny capacitors, holding a small part of the charge.
-A second wiper reads this representation of the signal, and sends it to a voltage amplifier that mixes it with the original source.
+A second wiper reads this representation of the signal and sends it to a voltage amplifier that mixes it with the original source.
 To protect the charge held by the particles and to lubricate the entire assembly, the disc runs inside a sealed can with enough of a special insulating oil (Note: Union Carbide UCON lb65) to assure that an even coating is applied as it spins.

 The effect resembles an echo, but the whimsical nature of the storage medium causes variations in the sound that can be heard as a vibrato effect.
 Some early models featured control circuitry designed to feed the output of the read wiper to the write wiper, causing a reverberant effect as well.

 Many different companies marketed these devices under various names.
 Fender sold the Dimension IV, the Variable Delay, the Echo-Reverb I, II, and III, and included an oil can in their Special Effects box.
-Gibson sold the GA-4RE from 1965–67.
+Gibson sold the GA-4RE from 1965 to 1967.
 Ray Lubow himself sold many different versions under the Tel-Ray/Morley brand, starting out in the early sixties with the Ad-n-echo, and eventually producing the Echo-ver-brato, the Electrostatic Delay Line, and many others into the eighties.